hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_deployment_setting.html.markdown

 ---

-A `qos_policy_override` block supports the following:

-* `bandwidth_percentage_smb` - (Optional) Specifies the bandwidth allocation in % for the storage traffic.
-This parameter should only be modified based on your OEM guidance.
-Changing this forces a new Stack HCI Deployment Setting to be created.

-* `priority_value8021_action_cluster` - (Optional) Specifies the Cluster traffic priority.
-This parameter should only be modified based on your OEM guidance.
-Changing this forces a new Stack HCI Deployment Setting to be created.

-* `priority_value8021_action_smb` - (Optional) Specifies the Priority Flow Control where Data Center Bridging (DCB) is used.
-This parameter should only be modified based on your OEM guidance.
-Changing this forces a new Stack HCI Deployment Setting to be created.

----

 A `scale_unit` block supports the following:

 * `adou_path` - (Required) Specify the full name of the Active Directory Organizational Unit container object prepared for the deployment, including the domain components.
 For example:`OU=HCI01,DC=contoso,DC=com`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

 * `cluster` - (Required) A `cluster` block as defined above.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `domain_fqdn` - (Required) Specifies the FQDN to deploy cluster.
+* `domain_fqdn` - (Required) Specifies the FQDN for deploying cluster.
 Changing this forces a new Stack HCI Deployment Setting to be created.

 * `host_network` - (Required) A `host_network` block as defined above.
 Changing this forces a new Stack HCI Deployment Setting to be created.